lsc-project/documentation/source/installation.rst

 Tarball
 =======

-You can get the LSC distribution from the `download area <download>`__.
+You can get the LSC distribution from the `download area <https://lsc-project.org/download.html>`__.
 Get zip or tar.gz archive, and unarchive it:

 .. code-block:: console